4thkira/naikoma/veriko-names.md

 *The core of Initiova.
 A New World of Love.*

-**Affiliation name: kin** — the Naikoma rendering of Ren (練).
+**Affiliation name: kin** /kin/ — the Naikoma rendering of Ren (練).
 As a Naikoma particle, kin means "because / therefore" — the clan whose identity is a *cause*, a reason.
 They exist because of something.
 In Hakuryuu's name, the sentence finishes (kin rekalu — "because revenge").
 In Kouha's, it hangs open (kin — "because—").
 In Morgiana's, it's absent entirely — she carries her own people's name instead.

 ---

 ### Judal → Tumal

 **Full Name:** Tumal
+**IPA:** /tu.ˈmal/

 | Position | Word | Roots | Technique | Reading |
 |----------|------|-------|-----------|---------|